Gap year: Australia and New Zealand

-Australians and New Zealanders have a tradition of travelling overseas independently at a young age.
+Australians and New Zealanders have a tradition of traveling overseas independently at a young age.
 In New Zealand, this is known as "doing an OE" (Overseas experience).
 Sometimes this is limited to one year, but at times Australians and New Zealanders will remain overseas for longer, many working short-term in service industry jobs to fund their travels.
 Europe and Asia are popular destinations for gap year travels.
 In Australia, exchange programs and youth benefits provide many opportunities for young people to gain experience through travel in a gap year.
-The Gap Year Association provided approximately four million dollars in 2016 in the form of scholarships and need based grants.
+The Gap Year Association provided approximately four million dollars in 2016 in the form of scholarships and need-based grants.

-Belgium

-The Time Credit system in Belgium entitles employees to one year per lifetime of absence from their job, in order to prevent burn-out and to provide an opportunity to pursue other important things in life.

 Denmark

 In Denmark, during the late 1990s, the percentage of students continuing their education directly after high school was down to 25%.
-Along with this drop there was a rise in the number of students enrolling and graduating within ten years of finishing high school.
+Along with this drop, there was a rise in the number of students enrolling and graduating within ten years of finishing high school.
 Data also shows that women in Denmark take more gap years than men.
 In 2018, a record low of 15% of that year's high school graduates had chosen to continue their education directly after graduation.

 Denmark has sought to limit the number of students who take a year out, penalizing students who delay their education to travel abroad or work full-time.
 In 2006, it was announced that fewer students than before had taken a year out.
-In April 2009, the Danish government proposed a new law which gives a bonus to students who refrain from a year out.
+In April 2009, the Danish government proposed a new law that gives a bonus to students who refrain from a year out.